algorithmsbooks/optimization/README.md

 * p.
 176: Stationarity condition should use a + instead of a -
 * p.
 177: Stationarity condition (eq 10.31) should use + instead of - (thanks to Erez Krimsky)
 * p.
 180: Ex 10.6 incorrectly optimizes the dual function.
 It should recognize that the dual function is unbounded below when lambda is less than 1/2.
 The dual problem is maximized at 1/2, yielding two optimal solutions.
 * p.
+195: In ex.
+11.4, the minimization should be over x and s in the second problem and over x+, x-, and s in the third problem (thanks to Holly Dinkel)
+* p.
 200: The leaving index should be in B.
 * p.
 277: Ex 15.1 has 1^-1, which should be 2^-1 (thanks to Ryan Samuels)
 * p.
 284: In the matrix in Ex 15.3, the subscript of row 5, column 6 should be 21, not 12 (thanks to Veronika Korneyeva)